smartnews/yoya-thumber/README.md

 ## Features

 - Support image scaling.
 Both of scaling up and scaling down.
 You can specify output width or height.
+- Easy to use.
+Since it behave as a HTTP proxy, what you should do is only passing an origin image url to the yoya-thumber.
 - Support multiple image formats including JPEG, GIF, PNG.
 If input image format and output image format are different, yoya-thumber automatically converts the image format.
 - Works as a standalone HTTP server.
 - Possible to superimpose text or another image on an image.